 What does the project do - what is it?
 Also note whether it should be performed, exhibited / installed, or both.

-This project will be a composition created by pixel analysis of an image that I painted, which is loosely tied to my interpretation of the workings of chemicals in the brain.
-This will be a portion of a larger project, which will be shown at my culminating showcase on May 12-16.
+This project Dopamine is a composition that will be created by pixel analysis of an image that I painted, which is loosely tied to my interpretation of the workings of chemicals in the brain.
+This sound work will be a portion of a larger project, which will be shown at my culminating showcase on May 12-16 at where?
+Doolin?.
 The final work will involve multiple sensory experiences of this phenomenon, including visual (the painting itself), touch (I have carved the image into a block of wood using a CNC machine and people will walk on top of it without shoes on, feeling the bumps and grooves to provide a touch experience), and sound (the composition described above).

 Why is it important?
 What am I contributing to society by making this work?